Meet MAIN, and our Alfie

 MAIN's Big Build

 If you’ve seen DIY SOS - this is MAIN’s Big Build.
-Thanks to a very generous donation from the Finlay Cooper Fund, we’ve bought our own premises, and we now need to renovate the building so it’s a safe and inspiring space for our visitors by January 2021.
-It’s a big job - we need £10,000 towards refurbishing it to the standards our users need and deserve.
+Thanks to a very generous donation from the Finlay Cooper Fund, we’ve bought our own premises, and we now need to renovate the building so it’s a safe and inspiring space for our visitors by June 2021.

 This is your opportunity to help.
 If you, and folks like you, give just £5 today, we could hit that total.
 We could change lives like Alfie’s.
 We can create the Finlay Cooper Centre - a beacon for families living with disabilities to get the support and skills they need to thrive.

 We all benefit when we can enable others to participate socially, engage in our community and live a fulfilled, independent life.
 That’s something little Finlay Cooper could be proud to put his name to.